Blue Heliotrope (Heliotropium amplexicaule)

 Category: Broadleaf (Dicot).

-Leaf length: Purpletop has distinct spear shaped leaves which are a dull green colour.
+Leaf length: Purpletop has spear shaped leaves which are a dull green colour.
 The stem, like the leaves are hairy.

 Comments: It is in the same family as Paterson’s curse.
+As it matures it develops woody root stock.

-Habitat: More on lawn and turf grass weeds is in our weed ID chart.
+More on lawn and turf grass weeds is in our weed ID chart.

 How to control Blue Heliotrope.